douglasselias/parallelism-concepts/README.md

 [SWAR](https://en.wikipedia.org/wiki/SWAR) is the same idea of SIMD, but instead of using a dedicated register for this operation, you interpret the data the way you want.
 You could pack 4 8-bit integers in a 32-bit integer (using an arithmetic shift), do the operation and then extract the values.

+TODO: example of each

 ## Compute Shader

 Compute shader is a way to leverage the GPU to do arbitrary computations.
-It is often used when you are already using an graphics api like OpenGL or Vulkan inside your program.
+It is often used when you are already using an graphics API like OpenGL or Vulkan inside your program.

-[Compute Shader in OpenGL](https://learnopengl.com/Guest-Articles/2022/Compute-Shaders/Introduction) [Compute Shader in Vulkan](https://vkguide.dev/docs/gpudriven/compute_shaders/)
+[Compute Shader in OpenGL](https://learnopengl.com/Guest-Articles/2022/Compute-Shaders/Introduction)

+[Compute Shader in Vulkan](https://vkguide.dev/docs/gpudriven/compute_shaders/)

 ## GPGPU